Sutton Golf Club. A short history.

 It will be difficult for anyone visiting the Club today to believe that the original 9 holes were all on the seaside of the railway on only 24 acres of land.
 This was the case up until 1971 when, having been granted a lease by Dublin Corporation to "Connors Field", which had been a Municipal dump on the other side of the railway, the Club constructed 3 new holes to a design by Commander Harris and remodelled the original 9 holes to become 6 holes for a new 9 hole layout.
 The total acreage today is 40 acres.

 The links was again remodelled in 1993 to a design by Patrick Merrigan which saw a complete rework of the land in Connor?s Field into 3 completely different holes and significant changes also on the sea side of the course .Based on the space available we now believe we have a nice test of Golf with many hidden and subtle dangers which require skill and patience to overcome.
-To score well it is a question of "never mind the length feel the width".

 The magnificent new Clubhouse we are in today is the third building on this site.
 The original little wooden pavilion was replaced in 1965 by a more modern building, which in turn was replaced in 2001.